Who is Balanced Healthcare Receivables, LLC?

 Remove Balanced Healthcare Receivables From Your Credit Report Today!

-Lexington Law specializes in disputing Balanced Healthcare Receivables collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Balanced Healthcare Receivables collection accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 They have helped many people in your situation.
 Give them a call at (800) 220-0084 for a free credit consultation to see what they can do for you.